 Claiming your space online is the equivalent to protecting your home with sandbags against a potential flood.
 Each profile and domain name you own in your name can buffer against negative results, eventually bumping them off the first page, which is where most people’s searches stop.

 Start by making an account with Facebook, Twitter, Instagram, Pinterest, LinkedIn, Google+, Tumblr and other social media networks on your radar.
 If you’re a business owner, do the same for your business.
 Don’t forget to branch into web properties on professional networking websites like Yelp and the Better Business Bureau.

 Buy domain names associated with your name and business and anything directly related to you.
-Don’t go crazy with .com purchases, but think ahead and secure anything that you don’t want someone else to have control over.
+Don’t go crazy with dot com purchases, but think ahead and secure anything that you don’t want someone else to have control over.
 These domains can be used for blogs, CV websites, portfolios and more.
 Even if you do not plan to use them immediately, having them in your possession can serve to benefit you in the future.

 3. Establish Your Personal Brand